mjaschen/phpgeo/docs/015_Upgrading.md

 There are some new deprecations introduced in 5.0, please see the [change log](https://github.com/mjaschen/phpgeo/blob/main/CHANGELOG.md) for a detailed list and update your code accordingly to be prepared for 6.0.

-## Update from phpgeo 3.x to phpgeo 4.x
+## Upgrade from phpgeo 3.x to phpgeo 4.x

 ### Requirements